 The school counselor is available to assist students with a wide range of personal concerns, including such areas as social, family, emotional or mental health issues, or substance abuse.
-A student who wishes to meet with the school counselor should see Jill Lott, campus counselor.
-As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance [also see Substance Abuse Prevention and Intervention and Suicide Awareness].
+A student who wishes to meet with the school counselor should request teacher's permission to report to the school counselor office.
+As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance.